 Would you like to better understand the rapidly changing character of global politics?
 We provide a distinctive programme that is:

 The programme is intensive and rigorous.
 You are expected to develop the capacity to work independently and in group settings.
+Students come to the programme from a wide range of disciplinary and cultural backgrounds.
+This diverse group is linked by a shared interest in developing their theoretical and research competences.

 International Relations exposes students to a broad palette of theoretical and empirical work, and trains students to develop their own original, useful, and empirically sophisticated research relevant to scholarship and policy.
 Graduates find careers spanning the public, private, and non-profit sectors.
 For specific examples from alumni of the International Relations programme, see the webpage on career prospects.